- Clubs must be affiliated to the L&RLCGA.

 For guidance, it is recommended that if more than half of the individual games have either ended or completed 12 or more holes, then the match should be suspended.
 Alternatively, if fewer than half of the individual games have either ended or completed 12 or more holes, then the match should be abandoned.
 However, the final decision is at the discretion of the Captains.

 - Disputes will normally be settled by the Captains of the teams concerned.
-Where this proves impossible the dispute shall be referred to the League Committee, whose decision shall be final.
+Where this proves impossible the dispute shall be referred to the Executive Committee, whose decision shall be final.

 - Motorised “Sit-On” Golf Carts/Buggies may only be used in strict compliance with the County Transportation policy.